ezekg/channy/README.md

 #### Join a channel
 Join a channel.
-This will automaticcaly create the channel if it doesn't already exist. `Channy.join()` takes a channel name and callback function and returns `void`.
+This will automaticcaly create the channel if it doesn't already exist. `join` takes a channel name and callback function and returns `void`.

 ```coffee